 Federal Financial Aid

 Bellevue University participates in all major federal and state grant and loan programs to help you pay for your direct education costs, such as tuition, books, and supplies.
 To apply for federal financial aid, complete a Free Application for Federal Student Aid (FAFSA) online, annually.
 The Bellevue University school code is 002538.

-Bellevue University welcomes GI Bill Education benefits and has VA-approved experts who will work with you to access and use the education funding you're entitled to.
+Bellevue University welcomes Education benefits and has VA-approved experts who will work with you to access and use the education funding you're entitled to.

 Make the Most of Your Financial Aid